 How To Serve This Dish

-When it’s simply served with a bowl of steamed white rice, it’s incredibly delicious!
-But it’s also a perfect match with Thai style basil fried rice.
-It’ll be flawless when accompanied by Crispy Fried Wonton, Tom Yum soup, and other side dishes like Thai Satay Skewer, Thai Wings, or Thai Fish Cake.
+When it's simply served with a bowl of steamed white rice, it's incredibly delicious!
+But it's also a perfect match with Thai style basil fried rice.
+It'll be flawless when accompanied by Thai salmon curry, Thai Red Prawn Curry, Tom Yum soup, and other side dishes like easy Sausage Curry, Thai Satay Skewer, Thai Wings, or Thai Fish Cake.

 For drink choice, coconut water is our favourite, a glass of fresh lime juice or lemonade would be perfect too.
 After having a creamy curry taste, the sour tinge can make your taste buds fresh again.